sebanc/foxflake/Readme.md

 As such, there are 2 main usages with FoxFlake:
 - Zero maintenance mode: Install the system with the bundles of packages that correspond to your needs and complement them with flatpak applications.
-- Customized declarative configurations: FoxFlake will manage the main system configurations and you are only in charge of the maintenance of your customizations.
+- Customized declarative configurations: FoxFlake will manage the main system configurations and you are only in charge of the maintenance of your custom configurations.

 The 3 bundles of applications included in FoxFlake are all optional and respectively contain:
 - Standard bundle: Firefox, Thunderbird and LibreOffice.